AntaresSimulatorTeam/Antares_Simulator/docs/README.md

 Please help us keep this documentation alive:
 - If you find that something is missing, outdated, or some mistake, report it in a [new issue](https://github.com/AntaresSimulatorTeam/Antares_Simulator/issues/new) or, better yet, open a [pull request](https://github.com/AntaresSimulatorTeam/Antares_Simulator/compare)!
-- If you add a new feature, change a parameter, change something in the technical workflow, etc, update these sources in the same pull request.
+- If you add a new feature, change a parameter, change something in the technical workflow, etc., update these sources in the same pull request.
 Pull requests that do not update the documentation when needed will not be approved.

 ## Contents of this directory